timwredwards/timwredwards.github.io/_pages/cv.md

 <div class="activity" markdown="1">
 <div class="details">
 <h3>Delivery Hero</h3>
+<div class="tagline">"Always delivering an amazing experience"</div>
-<h4>&nbsp;• Senior iOS Engineer</h4>
+<h4>Senior iOS Engineer</h4>
 <h5>Berlin, Germany • June 2020 - Present</h5>
 </div>
 ---

-Delivery Hero (DH) is a food delivery and logistics company operating in 42 countries, with over 500,000 restaurants globally, with over 660m orders made last year.
-I work in the Financial Technologies (FinTech) department of DH, where I'm responsible for the development of the iOS Consumer Wallet framework, enabling users to quickly get refunded for orders and store credit for later use.
+Delivery Hero (DH) is a food delivery company operating in 42 countries, with over 500,000 restaurants globally, with over 660m orders made last year.
+I work in the Financial Technologies (FinTech) department of DH, where I'm responsible for the development of the iOS Wallet framework, enabling users to quickly get refunded for orders and store credit for later use.
 While at DH I have:
 - Introduced unit-testing to the Wallet framework, achieving ~60% code coverage and improving application stability.
 - Overhauled test-automation scripting using Google's Earl Gray UI testing framework.
 - Updated locale handling to support country-specific images and assets, enabling the Wallet to launch in three new countries.